JiaKang0615/Group-Projects/README.md

   Using **topic modeling, IBM's Waston API** and **R**, the exploration consists of three parts: a)How topics trending overtime b)How sentiment of emails change on weekdays c)Frequent contacts of Hillary Clinton and network analysis.

-  * As a result of [topic modeling](https://github.com/JiaKang0615/Group-Projects/blob/master/Hillary%20Clinton%20email/Hillary_LDA_Topic.py) using **LDA**, 7 topics were identified, and their trend overtime is plotted here.
+  * As a result of [topic modeling](https://github.com/JiaKang0615/Group-Projects/blob/master/Hillary%20Clinton%20email/Hillary_LDA_Topic.py) using LDA, 7 topics were identified, and their trend overtime is plotted here.

   <img src="https://github.com/JiaKang0615/Group-Projects/blob/master/Hillary%20Clinton%20email/Hillary%20topic%20trending.PNG" width="500">